wysilly/docs.getcloudify.org/content/user_guide/Scaling.md

 Earlier we * [Initiated a VM on AWS](http://stage-docs.getcloudify.org/howto/user_guide/aws-vm/)

-Now we would like to give that VM an Elastic IP, and demonstrate how those 2 scale together.

-In order

-The ability we want to show here, is having several dependent objects scale together.
-For our example, we will use an AWS instance and an Elastic IP.

 We will start with our blueprint from the previous section: [Starting an Instance in AWS]({{< relref "user_guide/aws-vm.md" >}})